bernardphh/500px-APIless/README.md

-### USAGE: ###
+**USAGE FOR WINDOW OS:**

-If Python and Selenium were installed properly, you should be able to double-click the file 500px-APIless.py in Window Explorer to run it.
+If Python and Selenium are installed properly, you should be able to double-click the file 500px-APIless.py in Window Explorer to run it.

 If not, make sure the location of python executable is in the PATH, open the Windows Terminal (cmd.exe), navigate to the location of the python script and type: pythom.exe 500px-APIless.py